relari-ai/continuous-eval/docs/src/content/docs/getting-started/Introduction.md

 **Using LLMs to evaluate LLMs is expensive, slow and difficult to trust**
 - Can be very costly and slow to run at scale
 - Can be biased towards certain answers and often doesn’t align well with human evaluation

-**Metrics don’t produce actions**
-- End-to-end eval doesn’t reveal component-level performance
-- It is difficult to turn metrics into “what’s next to try”

 ## How is continuous-eval different?